observablehq/framework/examples/api/docs/index.md

 <div class="note small">The artifacts on the left side of the histogram (as well as on the bottom of the heatmap above) are due to the millisecond precision of latency values.
 Latencies are randomly jittered by ±0.5ms to smooth (or smear) the data.</div>

-The histogram suggests where we should focus our optimization efforts by focusing on routes that are both slow and popular, such as ${routeSwatch("/documents/@{login}")} and ${routeSwatch("/avatar/{hash}")}.
-We can confirm this by aggregating routes by total count and duration, though these bar charts give a more reductive summary.
+This histogram guides our optimization efforts to focus on routes that are both slow and popular, such as ${routeSwatch("/documents/@{login}")} and ${routeSwatch("/avatar/{hash}")}.
+We can confirm this by aggregating routes by total count and duration.

 ```js
 const topRoutesCount = visibility().then(() => FileAttachment("data/top-routes-count.arrow").arrow());